-Pete Carroll on what went wrong on defense, what went right in the passing game, and Doug Baldwin’s ‘extraordinary’ effort
+Pete Carroll on what went wrong on defense, what went right in the passing game

 DOUG BALDWIN WAS ‘EXTRAORDINARY’ TO PLAY

-Carroll said again that Baldwin made an “extraordinary’’ effort to play against the Panthers with what he said was a pulled groin.
+Carroll said again that Doug Baldwin made an “extraordinary’’ effort to play against the Panthers with what he said was a pulled groin.
 The good news is that he said Baldwin made it through without incident and should be fine for the 49ers game and a matchup with longtime Stanford and Seattle teammate Richard Sherman.

 “I can’t imagine that he’s not sore,’’ Carroll said.
 “That was extraordinary that he played.
 He had a groin pull that was legit and he just managed it and made it through the week.’’

-Full Tre Madden suffered the only apparent significant injury in the game, according to Carroll, a sternum injury after he caught a 28-yard pass to set up a touchdown.
+Fullback Tre Madden suffered the only apparent significant injury in the game, according to Carroll, a sternum injury after he caught a 28-yard pass to set up a touchdown.

 Carroll said it’s unclear what the status is for linebacker K.J.
-Wright, who has missed the last two games with a knee injury.
+Wright, who has missed the past two games with a knee injury.

 Carroll said Wright is “still working at his rehab’’ and has “a process’’ he’s going through and there is no set date for when he will return.

 The only other big question entering the week is whether running back J.D.
 McKissic will be activated to the 53-man roster after returning to practice last week.
-Carroll said there’s a chance it could happen this week, saying “I’m looking forward to him coming back.’’
+Carroll said there’s a chance it could happen this week, saying, “I’m looking forward to him coming back.’’

 DAVID MOORE ACTS AS WELL AS HE CATCHES

-There were so many big plays that the Seahawks had to make down the stretch to pull the win that it was almost hard to keep track.
+There were so many big plays the Seahawks had to make down the stretch to pull off the victory that it was almost hard to keep track.

 But one stood out – a fourth-and-three touchdown pass of 35 yards from Russell Wilson to David Moore.

-It was the latest of a handful of big plays turned in this season by Moore, a second-year receiver who spent most of last season on the practice squad — he now has five touchdowns, second on the team.
+It was the latest of a handful of big plays turned in this season by Moore, a second-year receiver who spent most of last season on the practice squad.
+He now has five touchdowns, second on the team.

 Carroll said what was most impressive was the way Moore played it off as if the ball was not coming his way to try to fool Carolina cornerback Corn Elder, who was playing a more significant role due to an injury to starter Donte Jackson.